 Another note about dining at Cedar Point: we tried the All Day Dining plan on Saturday and I do NOT recommend it.
 We were sorely disappointed when we realized it only covers select entrees with sides and not the things that most people typically want at an amusement park (like snacks, ice cream, etc.) Yes, you can eat every 90 minutes on the plan – but only things like a hot dog and fries or a burger and fries.
 Who wants to eat that and only that all day?
-We literally saw an advertisement that said “snack all day with our dining plan” and we were like LIES.
+We literally saw an ad for it that said “snack all day with our dining plan” and we were like LIES.
 You can’t buy snacks at all on it!
 Thumbs down from our family.
 We were glad we had only bought the plan for our first day.

 After dinner, we headed back to Castaway Bay, took some photos with Charlie Brown in the lobby and then got into our room and commenced admiring our gorgeous lakefront views.
 We were pretty exhausted but Z really wanted to go down to the water park – and I’ll admit, I was hot and sweaty so it sounded good to me, too.